 No items found.

-Story endings are exciting, rewarding and – let’s be honest – sometimes scary.
-You have to tie together all the loose ends together to somehow form a satisfying ending, whether it be an ambiguous ending, a sad ending or a joyous one (much of which will depend on your genre – romance readers, for example, often expect a rather perfect ending in which the couple finally gets together.
-In literary fiction, an unresolved ending might be more accepted).
+Your task as the author is to tie together all the loose ends to form a satisfying finish, whether it be an ambiguous ending, a sad ending, or a joyous one.
+Much of this will depend on your genre—romance readers, for example, will expect a satisfyingly happy ending in which the couple finally gets together.
+In literary fiction, an unresolved ending might be more acceptable.
+In a murder mystery, the reader will be left wanting if we don’t find out who committed the murder and why.

 How neat is a good ending?